MahmadSharaf/Cheat-Sheets/Python/Python.md

 # Select rows meeting logical condition, and only in the specific columns
 df.loc[df['a'] > 10, ['a','c']]

+# Crosstab lets you select multiple columns and then see how many records, there are that overlap for different values of these columns.
+pd.crosstab(df.col1,df.col2, aggFunc=sum, margins=True, normalize=True).plot(kind='bar')
 ```

 #### Handling Missing Data